chinamike65/hugo-tuolesi/content/book4/book4en.md

 The importance of accumulating merits

 We are still ordinary people, and we have not yet realized the true face of all things and myriad dharmas.
-Now, it is time to accumulate more blessings and reduce ego attachment;
+Now, it is time to accumulate more merit and reduce ego attachment;

 Listen to the scriptures, variety, seeds, and pay attention to the seeds of emptiness.